solo-io/wasm/docs/content/tutorial_code/deploy_tutorials/deploying_with_local_envoy.md

 description: Run Envoy locally to test a WASM filter attached.
 ---

-In this tutorial we'll deploy an existin    g WebAssembly (WASM) module from [the WebAssembly Hub](https://webassemblyhub.io) directly to Envoy running locally in `docker`.
+In this tutorial we'll deploy an existing WebAssembly (WASM) module from [the WebAssembly Hub](https://webassemblyhub.io) directly to Envoy running locally in `docker`.

 Deploying filters locally with Envoy is a great way to develop and test custom filters. `wasme deploy envoy` runs a single instance of Envoy in a Docker container on the local machine.
 Envoy is started with a static configuration, which which defaults to a single route to `jsonplaceholder.typicode.com` unless supplied by the user.